cobuildlab/cobuildlab-web/src/pages/blog/evolution-of-adtech-industry-thanks-to-software-startups.md

 ---
-title: "AdTech and its evolution in the last years' thanks to software startups"
+title: "AdTech and its evolution over the last years' thanks to software startups"
 date: '2019-11-01T16:24:04.000Z'
 template: blog
 tags: Education